How to Reduce Inflammation in the Body – 10 Top Tips

 So, how and why exactly is one to lower inflammation?
 Isn’t some level of inflammation necessary to help the body heal from injury, experience muscle adaptation, and defend itself from harmful outside offenders?

 Yes, inflammation can be a good thing.
 It can be a lifesaving thing!
-In small amounts and primarily during acute periods, inflammation is a normal and necessary immune response to our ourselves and our outside environment.
-For example, if you sprain your ankle or catch a virus and your body doesn’t kick on the protective inflammatory pathways, we will have bigger issues than some pain, redness, and achiness.
+In small amounts and primarily during acute periods, inflammation is a normal and necessary immune response to ourselves and our outside environment.
+For example, if you sprain your ankle or catch a virus and your body doesn’t kick on the protective inflammatory pathways, you will have bigger issues than some pain, redness, and achiness.